pavankat/flask-ml/README.md

 # Flask ML App

+1. to start this up, start a new python 3 virtual environment:

+$ virtualenv -p `which python3` flask-ml-app

+2. install all of the dependencies

+$  pip install -r requirements.txt

+3. start up the app

+$  python app.py

+## quick code snippets
 -----------------------------------

-to start a new python virtual environment
+#### to start a new python virtual environment

 $ virtualenv -p `which python3` flask-ml-app

 $ source flask-ml-app/bin/activate

-to shut it down:
+#### to shut it down:

 $ deactivate

 -----------------------------------

-to freeze everything in your environment
+#### to freeze dependencies of your virtual environment to a requirements.txt file

 $ pip freeze > requirements.txt

-to uninstall something
+#### to uninstall something

 $ pip uninstall SomePackage

 -----------------------------------
+#### install everything from the requirements.txt file

 $ pip install -r requirements.txt

-install everything in the requirements.txt file

 -----------------------------------

+#### install everything in the requirements.txt file
-# To access parameters submitted in the URL (?key=value) you can use the args attribute:
+ To access parameters submitted in the URL (?key=value) you can use the args attribute:

 searchword = request.args.get('key', '')

 -----------------------------------

+#### different ways to get data from a form in a flask endpoint

 request.data Contains the incoming request data as string in case it came with a mimetype Flask does not handle.